Skip to content

 To interact with the elements you can use selectors and specific identifiers.
 The table below defines the selectors that can be used to connect to an application and filter an element.

-The values of these attributes in an application can be viewed using spy tools.
+The attributes and properties of a Windows application can be viewed using spy tools.

 Selector Description